Redbench: Workload Synthesis From Cloud Traces

-The matching-based variant of \systemname{} produces even stronger effects (2.12$\times$ to 2.98$\times$ speedups) due to its higher repetition stemming from reusing queries from a limited query pool.
+The matching-based variant of \systemname{} produces even stronger effects (2.12$\times$ to 2.98$\times$ speedups) due to its higher repetition from reusing queries from a limited query pool.
 While less representative of typical production workloads, this approach establishes an upper bound on caching potential and is valuable for stress-testing cache implementations.
-Critically, both \systemname{} variants (matching and generation) expose caching behavior that traditional benchmarks fail to trigger, demonstrating that realistic workload synthesis is essential for evaluating workload-driven optimizations that would otherwise be missed.
+Critically, both \systemname{} variants (matching and generation) expose caching behavior that traditional benchmarks fail to trigger, demonstrating that realistic workload synthesis is essential for evaluating workload-driven optimizations that would otherwise be overlooked.

 \textbf{Learnings from caching analysis.} Next, we reveal more nuanced insights from \systemname{} for caching.
-While result caching demonstrates clear benefits across all systems, the fine-grained breakdown in \Cref{fig:cache_drilldowns} reveals that different systems employ markedly different optimization strategies when it comes to caching.

-\Cref{fig:cache_drilldowns} compares the runtime under different caching configurations for generation-based, matching-based, and baseline workloads of System~C and System~D, showing their impact on \SELECT{} and DML query runtime.
-These architectural differences of these systems expose critical trade-offs that only become apparent under realistic workload conditions.
-We examine System~C and System~D in detail, as they come with more fine-grained caching mechanisms that represent contrasting design philosophies.
-While System~A and System~B only offer result-caching, System~C and System~D offer predicate, subresult, and scan caching.
-Predicate caching stores the outcomes of individual predicate evaluations (e.g., \texttt{WHERE col > 10}) for reuse in later queries, e.g., for pruning page accesses.
-Subresult caching retains intermediate join or aggregation results that can be reused by subsequent queries.
-Scan caching keeps recently read table blocks or partitions in memory to avoid redundant I/O on repeated scans.
-We evaluated these configurations by enabling/disabling them individually and measuring their isolated and combined effects on overall runtime on our generated workloads.
+While result caching shows clear benefits across all systems, the fine-grained breakdown in \Cref{fig:cache_drilldowns} reveals that different systems employ markedly different caching strategies. \Cref{fig:cache_drilldowns} compares runtime under different caching configurations for generation-based, matching-based, and baseline workloads of System~C and System~D, showing their impact on \SELECT{} and DML runtime.
+These architectural differences expose critical trade-offs that only become apparent under realistic workload conditions.
+We examine System~C and System~D in detail, as they provide more fine-grained caching mechanisms representing contrasting design philosophies.
+While System~A and System~B only offer result-caching, System~C and System~D support predicate, subresult, and scan caching.
+Predicate caching stores outcomes of individual predicate evaluations (e.g., \texttt{col>10}) for reuse in later queries, pruning page accesses.
+Subresult caching retains intermediate join or aggregation results for reuse by subsequent queries.
+Scan caching keeps table blocks or partitions in memory to avoid redundant I/O on repeated scans.
+We evaluated these configurations by enabling/disabling them individually and measuring their isolated and combined effects on our generated workloads.